Understanding Your Lungs

 To understand COPD better, it helps to know how the lungs work.

-Air comes in through your nose and mouth, moves through the trachea (windpipe), and down into the lungs.
+Air comes in through your nose and mouth, moves through the trachea (tray key uh), and down into the lungs.
 Air moves farther into your lungs through the bronchial tubes.
 The air ends up in air sacs at the ends of these airways.
-These sacs are called alveoli.
+These sacs are called alveoli (al vee oh lee).
 In these air sacs, oxygen from the air you breathe in is absorbed into the blood.
 Oxygen is then carried in the blood to all parts of your body to help your body function.
-Carbon dioxide remains, is released from your blood, and breathed out.
+Carbon dioxide is released from your blood and breathed out.

 When the muscles around your lungs tighten and relax, air moves in and out.
-When these muscles tighten, the diaphragm moves down, pulling air into the lungs.
+When these muscles tighten, the diaphragm moves down like a piston, pulling air into the lungs.
 When the muscles relax, the diaphragm moves up and pushes air out of the lungs.

 Breathing, for the most part, is something our body does for us, without us having to think about it.